 The Weeknd - What Are His 10 Best Moments?

-Abel Tesfaye, who you’ll all know better as The Weeknd, has accomplished quite a lot in his 25 years.
-Since he made his name with 2011’s House Of Balloons mixtape, he’s grown from a reclusive bedroom producer into a bona fide R’n’B superstar, working with everyone from Drake to Ariana Grande.
+Abel Tesfaye, who you’ll all know better as The Weeknd, has accomplished quite a lot in his 28 years.
+Since he made his name with 2011’s House Of Balloons mixtape, he’s grown from a reclusive bedroom producer into a bona fide R’n’B superstar, selling over four million albums and scoring collaborations with everyone from Drake to Daft Punk.

-As Beauty Behind The Madness hits shelves, we thought we’d take stock, look through his solo work, production and collaborations and present his 10 best moments so far...
+As the EP arrives on shelves, we thought we’d take stock, look through his solo work, production and collaborations and present his 10 best moments so far...

 This is a cut from one of Tesfaye’s early mixtapes, but it’s still up there with his best work.
 Tumbling heavy percussion and crooning vocals are not the easiest things to work into a track, but it certainly works here.